microsoft/debug-adapter-protocol/specification.md

    * UI.
    * Some predefined values exist.
    * Values:
-   * 'cancelled': request was cancelled.
+   * 'cancelled': the request was cancelled.
+   * 'notStopped': the request may be retried once the adapter is in a 'stopped'
+   * state.
    * etc.
    */
-  message?: 'cancelled' | string;
+  message?: 'cancelled' | 'notStopped' | string;

   /**
    * Contains request result if success is true and error details if success is